KevinXuxuxu/blog/posts/building_private_cloud_local_dns.md

 ...
 ```

-The `Corefile` itself has only one rule that starts with `.:53`, which means this rule resolves DNS requests to port `53` of all domains.
+The `Corefile` itself has only one rule that starts with `.:53`, which means this rule resolves DNS requests to port `53` for all domains.
 Within it are a few important components:
 - `kubernetes` is [the plugin](https://coredns.io/plugins/kubernetes/) used for k8s service discovery, just leave it there so that nothing gets broken.
 - `hosts` [plugin](https://coredns.io/plugins/hosts/) reads a hosts file and use that for domain resolution.
 For now it read the file `/etc/coredns/NodeHosts` whose content is from the same config map.
 We'll be mostly changing this for now.
 - `forward` [plugin](https://coredns.io/plugins/forward/) defines the behavior that delegates name resolution to other nameservers.
 In this case it forwards requests to whatever server that's in `/etc/resolv.conf`, which should be populated by the containers network environment.
 For a homelab, that's mostly being configured by your ISP.